 Type C

 Many scabbard variations exist.
 The scabbard body may be steel or plastic.
-Some scabbards have frog studs, while others have an integral web belt hanger.
+Some scabbards have frog studs, while others have an integral web or steel belt hanger.
 Some scabbards have the mouthpiece aligned so the socket faces outward when worn, while others are aligned so the socket faces inward.

-Belgium—FN Type C with Early Steel Scabbard
+Belgium—FAL Type C Bayonet with Steel Scabbard Body and Web Belt Hanger

-Page 2—Additional FN FAL Type C Bayonets
+Page 2—Additional FAL Type C Bayonet Variations

-Return to Bayonet Identification Guide Index
+Bayonet Identification Guide Index

 © Ralph E. Cobb 2009 All Rights Reserved